Rubusch/linux-c/050__interrupts/x86__workqueue02_customized/README.md

-# Hello Interrupt Module - Kernel Workqueue Demo
+# Hello Interrupt Module - Customized Workqueue Demo

+The source requires x86 (32-bit) toolchain and kernel.
 The source was tested compiled and running on 5.4.75.

 ## Usage